Primordial black holes and gravitational waves from non-canonical inflation: Non-Canonical Inflation with a steep-deformed potential

 At the end, the equation for the comoving curvature perturbations using the e-fold number as the time variable can be recast as \beq \mathcal{R}^{\prime\prime}_k + (3+\epsilon_2-\epsilon_1)\mathcal{R}^\prime_k + \frac{1}{2\alpha-1}\frac{k^2}{a^2H^2}\mathcal{R}_k = 0, \eeq where prime denotes derivatives with respect to the e-fold number.
 Regarding now the power spectrum of the curvature perturbations the latter is defined as \beq \mathcal{P}_{\mathcal{R}}(k) \equiv \left(\frac{k^{3}}{2\pi^{2}}\right)|\mathcal{R}_{_k}|^{2}. \eeq

-One then can solve numerically \Eq{eq:R_k_non_canonical} and plug its solution into \Eq{eq:P_R} in order to extract the curvature power spectrum and see if it can be enhanced at specific scales smaller than the ones probed by the CMB and LSS probes leading in this way to PBH production.
+One then can solve numerically \Eq{eq:R_k_non_canonical} using as initial conditions the Bunch-Davis vacuum~\cite{Bunch:1978yq} in the subhorizon regime and plug its solution into \Eq{eq:P_R} in order to extract the curvature power spectrum and see if it can be enhanced at specific scales smaller than the ones probed by the CMB and LSS probes leading in this way to PBH production.
 In \Fig{fig:P_zeta_vs_alpha} we depict the curvature power spectrum $\mathcal{P}_\mathcal{R}(k)$ for the canonical case $\alpha=1$ as well for the cases where $\alpha =1.3$ and $\alpha = 1.5$.
 For these three choices of $\alpha$ we fix $\lambda$, $\phi_\mathrm{ini}$ and $n$ and we vary $\phi_\mathrm{0}$ in a way that we maximize the time during which the scalar field stays in the flat region of the potential.
 In this way, the more time the scalar field stays in the flat region of the potential the more enhancement it will trigger at the level of the curvature power spectrum leading to PBH production.

 In other words, we maximize $\Delta N = N_\mathrm{end}-N_\mathrm{infl}$ where $N_\mathrm{end}$ is the e-fold number at the end of inflation and $N_\mathrm{infl}$ is the e-fold number when the scalar field passes the inflection point and enters the flat region of the inflationary potential.
 We require at the same time that $\Delta N_* \equiv N_\mathrm{end}-N_\mathrm{CMB}<70$ according to the Planck CMB observational data regarding the number of e-folds elapsed between the time the CMB pivot scale $k_\mathrm{CMB}=0.05\mathrm{Mpc}^{-1}$ exited the Hubble radius during inflation and the end of inflation~\cite{Akrami:2018odb}.